 The OSC's financial assets and liabilities are not exposed to significant interest rate risk due to their short-term nature.
 The OSC's Cash, Funds held pursuant to designated settlements and orders, Net assets held for CSA Systems operations and redevelopment (cash components) and Reserve fund assets are held by Schedule 1 banks (and credit unions in British Columbia with respect to Net assets held for CSA Systems operations and redevelopment cash components).
 The bank balances earn interest at a rate of 1.85% below the prime rate.
-The average rate of interest earned on bank balances for the year was 0.91% (2015 - 1.12%).
-The Reserve fund earned interest at an average rate of 0.91% (2015 - 1.12%).
+The average rate of interest earned on bank balances for the year was 0.85% (2016 - 0.91%).